kulkarnisr/kulkarnisr/README.md

 - 👋 Hi, I’m @kulkarnisr
-- 👀 I’m interested in ...
+- 👀 I’m interested in eat, sleep, code.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Engineering (BE-2023)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on code only code.
-- 📫 How to reach me ...
-mail me at sushantkulkarni0412@gmail.com
+- 📫 How to reach me mail me at sushantkulkarni0412@gmail.com

 <!---
 kulkarnisr/kulkarnisr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.